pisani/opentelemetry-trace-soap/readme.md

 This application focuses solely on Tracing of SOAP Services.

+A Trace identifies an operation within a solution that, in fact, can be satisfied via multiple technologies in an architecture, such as browser, load balance, web server, database server, etc.
+A Span represents a single unit of work, such as a database update, or database query.
+A span is the building block of a Trace, and a Trace starts with a root Span, and optionally nested, or siblinkg spans.
+In this implementation which is only using IRIS as the technology to generate telemetry, a Trace and root Span is started when the SOAP Service is started.

 ## Approach for implementation:
 Extend IRIS's %SOAP.WebService class with OpenTelemetry implementation logic and Python library functions.
 Include Macros that can be used in user code to further contribute to observability and tracing.
 Minimal changes to the existing SOAP implementation should be needed (replace use of %SOAP.WebService to SOAP.WebService as the Web Services implementation class).
 The Diagram below illustrates this approach: